-When a famous actress like Brittany Murphy dies at a young age, google gets inundated with questions about whether or not the star took drugs and if they owned life insurance, and how much.
+When a famous actress like Brittany Murphy dies at a young age, Google gets inundated with questions about whether or not the star took drugs, if they owned life insurance and how much.
 The drug searches seem logical.

 During this period, if the insured dies, the life insurance carrier has the right to go back to the original application and launch an investigation into whether or not the insured lied about anything on the application.

 This exact thing happened when RBC/Liberty Life Insurance Co. learned that Heath Ledger had died.
 He had taken out a policy just 6 months before his death.
 Technically, they should not have paid out the $10 Million death benefit because he lied on his application about his drug use, which would have altered their decision to issue a policy.

 If Brittany Murphy bought her policy more than two years ago, she’s in the clear.
 Even if we do find out she died of a drug overdose, and even if she lied about drug use on her insurance application, they’ll still have to pay out.
 In fact, you can even commit suicide after the two year contestability period and the carrier still has to pay out.

-Next, why would Brittany Murphy need life insurance.
+Next, why would Brittany Murphy need life insurance?
 It is publicized that she earned several million dollars during her acting career.
-She earned $1,000,000 for her role in “Uptown Girls” and $4,000,000 for her her role in “Little Black Book”.
+She earned $1,000,000 for her role in “Uptown Girls” and $4,000,000 for her role in “Little Black Book”.
 It is not public knowledge, but it would make sense that her two biggest paydays were for “8 Mile” and “Just Married”, and she appeared in at least a dozen other films that hit the big screen.

-In this case, 45% times $6.5 Million would equal a $2,925,000 tax bill her estate would owe.
+In this case, 45% times $6.5 Million would equal a $2,925,000 tax bill which her estate would owe.
 Here’s where life insurance comes into play.
 Life insurance is often used to pay estate taxes.
-So with a net worth of $10,000,000 you can see that a policy with about a $3 Million death benefit would be in order just to pay the tax bill.
+So with a net worth of $10,000,000, you can see that a policy with about a $3 Million death benefit would be just enough to pay the tax bill.